Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] awb
 - [ ] traw

 **Reasoning:** The substring method is accepting two arguments.

-The first argument being the index to start(includes that char at 2) and the second the index of the string to end the substring(excludes the char at 5).
-Strings in Java are like arrays of chars.
-Therefore the method will return "raw" as those are the chars in indexes 2,3, and 4.
-You can also take the ending index and subtract the beginning index from it, to determine how many chars will be included in the substring (5-2=3).
+- The first argument being the index to start(includes that char at 2)
+- and the second the index of the string to end the substring(excludes the char at 5).
+- Strings in Java are like arrays of chars.
+- Therefore, the method will return "raw" as those are the chars in indexes 2,3, and 4.
+- You can also take the ending index and subtract the beginning index from it, to determine how many chars will be included in the substring (5-2=3).

 #### Q2.
 How can you achieve runtime polymorphism in Java?